Reason for Ranking

-Injuries are one of the leading causes of death with unintentional injuries the 5th leading cause and intentional injuries the 10th leading cause of US mortality in 2010.
-The leading causes of death among unintentional injuries, respectively are: motor vehicle traffic, poisoning, and falls.
-Among intentional injuries the leading causes of death, respectively are: suicide firearm, homicide firearm, and suicide suffocation.
+Injuries are one of the leading causes of death; unintentional injuries were the 4th leading cause, and intentional injuries the 10th leading cause, of US mortality in 2014.
+The leading causes of death in 2014 among unintentional injuries, respectively, are: poisoning, motor vehicle traffic, and falls.
+Among intentional injuries, the leading causes of death in 2014, respectively, are: suicide firearm, suicide suffocation, and homicide firearm.
 Unintentional injuries are a substantial contributor to premature death.
-Among the following age groups unintentional injuries were the leading cause of death in 2010: 1-4, 5-9, 10-14, 15-24, 25-34, 35-44.
-Injuries account for 17% of all emergency department visits and falls account for over 1/3 of those visits.
+Among the following age groups, unintentional injuries were the leading cause of death in 2014: 1-4, 5-9, 10-14, 15-24, 25-34, 35-44.
+Injuries account for 17% of all emergency department visits, and falls account for over 1/3 of those visits.

 This measure is being used to estimate the overall risk of injury in a county.
-Ideally, we would include injury hospitalizations and ER visits due to injuries, but this data is not available nationwide.
-The overall burden of injuries is not captured by the injury mortality rate.
-Injuries that are not fatal have large costs due to emergency room visits and time off work.
+Ideally, we would include injury hospitalizations and ER visits due to injuries, but these data are not available nationwide.
+The overall burden of injuries is not captured by the injury mortality rate; injuries that are not fatal have large costs due to emergency room visits and time off work.